MarkPearlCoZa/Blog_General/_posts/2014-08-21-Useful-Development-Tools.md

 ---
 layout: post
-title: Useful Developent Tools
+title: Useful Develpment Tools
 tags: Useful
-category: Tech
+category: Programming
 ---
 Below are a list of tools that are useful for software development.
 I have categorized them based on the language I saw them being used in - this doesn't exclude them from possibly working in other languages.